-- A) Common open space - and community for residents. - 2.
-At least 400 square feet per cottage of common open space is required for each cluster. - 3.
+- 2. At least 400 square feet per cottage of common open space is required for each cluster. - 3.
 Each area of common open space shall be in one contiguous and useable piece. - 4.
-To be considered as part of the minimum open space requirement, an area of common open space must have a minimum dimension of 20 feet on all sides. - 5.
-The common open space shall be at least 3,000 square feet in area, regardless of the number of units in the cluster. - cluster.
+To be considered as part of the minimum open space requirement, an area of common - open space must have a minimum dimension of 20 feet on all sides. - 5.
+The common open space shall be at least 3,000 square feet in area, regardless of the - number of units in the cluster. - 6.
+Required common open space may be divided into no more than two separate areas per cluster.